Faezeh Hashemi Rafsanjani

 Faezeh Hashemi Bahramani, better known as Faezeh Hashemi Rafsanjani (فائزه هاشمی رفسنجانی; born 7 January 1963) is an Iranian women's rights activist, politician and former journalist who served as a member of Iranian parliament from 1996 to 2000.
 She is also president of Executives of Construction Party women's league and the former editor-in-chief of Zan newspaper.

 She is the daughter of the former president, Akbar Hashemi Rafsanjani.

 Early life and education

 Rafsanjani is the daughter of Ali Akbar Hashemi Rafsanjani and Effat Marashi.
 She holds a master of laws degree in international human rights from Birmingham City University.

 Career

 Rafsanjani was a member of the Executives of Construction Party that was established by moderate politicians.
+In 1993, Rafsanjani helped to organize the Women's Islamic Games; she remained involved with the Games through their most recent edition in 2005.
 Between 1996 and 2000 she was a parliament representative from Tehran.
 She founded the women's newspaper Zan in 1998, which was disestablished in April 1999.

 Views and activism

 In the 1997 presidential elections, Rafsanjani supported Mohammad Khatami.
 During the 2009 Iranian election protests, Reuters reported that Rafsanjani addressed a crowd at a banned opposition rally in Tehran on 16 June, and was subsequently prohibited from leaving the country.
 She was arrested and briefly detained at least twice after participating in an opposition rallies in Tehran on 20 June 2009 (together with four relatives), and again on 20 February 2010 after "making blunt statements and chanting provocative slogans," according to Iranian state media.
 She was again arrested in February 2011.
 In March 2011, her son, Hassan, was also arrested.
 During the 2022 Iran protests, she was once again arrested, for allegedly having "[incited] rioters to street protests" in Tehran.

 A couple of videos appeared on the internet showing her being harassed by hardliners.
 Sometime before 27 February 2011, a video appeared showing Hashemi surrounded by several "hard-liners" threatening her with violence, insulting her, calling her a "whore," and chanting "Death to Rafsanjani".